Hasso Plattner: Sporting interests

 In 2005, Plattner's maxZ86 maxi yacht set a record at the Transpacific Yacht Race and was the scratch boat when it led a five-boat assault on the record for monohulls.
 She finished the race in 6 days, 16 hours, 4 minutes, and 11 seconds to win "the Barn Door" trophy, a slab of carved koa wood traditionally awarded to the monohull with the fastest elapsed time.
 In 2013, he won the German Dragon Championship as part of a three-man crew that included Hamish Pepper.

 Plattner is a keen golfer.
 In 1994, he acquired the Fancourt Hotel and Country Club, which has three Gary Player-designed championship courses, in addition to the CordeValle Golf Club in San Martin, California.
 The Links of Fancourt staged the 2003 Presidents Cup matches between the US and an international team, captained by Gary Player.

 Plattner is also an investor in San Jose Sports & Entertainment Enterprises, which owns the San Jose Sharks, and other related properties as well as managing the city owned SAP Center at San Jose.
-In 2013, he bought out two of the partners in SJS&E, and began serving as the Sharks' representative on the National Hockey League's board of governors.
+In 2013, he bought out two of the partners in SJS&E, and began as the Sharks' representative on the National Hockey League's board of governors.
 However, general manager Mike Grier and his staff run the hockey operations.